Olivia Wilde: 2003–2012: Early work and House

 In August 2011, it was announced Wilde would be leaving House to further pursue her film career; she left a few months later, in the episode "Charity Case".
 Wilde starred in Cowboys & Aliens (2011) as Ella Swensen, who works with other characters to save the Earth from evil aliens, and also starred in the comedy The Change-Up (2011).
 She was also in the films In Time (2011), On the Inside (2011) and Butter (2011).
 In 2011, Wilde became a global brand ambassador for the cosmetic company Revlon, which featured her in their commercials.
 Wilde made her directing and screenwriting debut with the film Free Hugs (2011) for Glamour Magazines short film series, which was screened at various festivals.

 In May 2012, Wilde's character, Remy "Thirteen" Hadley, returned for the series finale of House for two episodes, "Holding On" and "Everybody Dies."
-She starred in the film People Like Us (2012), Third Person (2012), The Words (2012) and as Liza in Deadfall (2012), a thriller about two siblings who decide to fend for themselves in the wake of a botched casino heist, and their unlikely reunion during another family's Thanksgiving celebration.
-In 2012, Wilde was featured in PBS docu-series Half the Sky: Turning Oppression into Opportunity for Women Worldwide, which was inspired by Nicholas Kristof and Sheryl WuDunn's book of the same name.
+She starred in the film People Like Us (2012), Third Person (2012), The Words (2012) and as Liza in Deadfall (2012).
+In 2012, Wilde was featured as one of six celebrity advocates in the PBS docu-series Half the Sky: Turning Oppression into Opportunity for Women Worldwide, which was inspired by Nicholas Kristof and Sheryl WuDunn's book of the same name.
 The docu-series follows Wilde as she learns of the struggles women face in Nairobi, Kenya.
 She also produced the short film, Baseball in the Time of Cholera (2012), which explored the cholera epidemic in Haiti.